Kos – Athens (Piraeus)

 Ferries to Athens

-The earliest Kos Athens (Piraeus) ferry typically departs Kos at about 00:20 and the last ferry usually leaves at 23:50.
+The Kos Athens (Piraeus) ferry typically departs from Kos at around 00:20.

 More routes than anyone else.